jermowery/jermowery.github.io/recipes/green_beans.md

 # Instructions

-1. Fry minced garlic, red pepper flakes, and optionally toasted sesame seeds in a generous amount of extra virgin olive oil and bit of sesame oil
+1. Saute minced garlic, red pepper flakes, and optionally toasted sesame seeds in a generous amount of extra virgin olive oil and bit of sesame oil
-2. Fry the green beans in the oil mixture until desired tenderness (adjust the heat so it doesn't burn, add a bit of water if it gets dry  before it is soft enough).
-Start with the lid on and take the lid off every few minutes to stir and prevent burning
+2. Stir fry the green beans.
+Cover and let its own moisture soften it some.
+Repeat this every few minutes until desired tenderness.
+(Adjust the heat so it doesn’t burn, add a bit of water if it gets dry before it is soft enough)
 3. Add soy sauce